 Reporting your Twitter campaign performance to clients can be a drag.
 It is time-consuming and inefficient to dig through multiple Twitter accounts and have to update spreadsheets one after the other.
-Giving your clients a real-time dashboard keeps them in loop and helps you streamline your agency’s workflow.
+Giving your clients a real-time dashboard keeps them in the loop and helps you streamline your agency’s workflow.

 Having a Twitter dashboard gives in-depth insights that analyze follower growth, Tweet count, Retweets, and Likes.
 You can show your clients the effects of your marketing strategy with full details and let your data do the talking.
 This ensures that your agency backs its strategies and performance on relevant and insightful data that your clients can trust.

 You can also build a Twitter report in a few clicks using our template using the same account in AgencyAnalytics!

 For most agencies offering social media marketing, the number of Tweets you deliver is usually a hard deliverable.
 Our dashboard helps you report on recent Tweets to your clients.
 You should be reporting on the number of times you Tweeted, along with engagement metrics.

 You can also use your Tweet count as a comparison to your other engagement metrics.
-If your Tweet count is high, but Likes aren't, you may have a issue that needs addressing.
+If your Tweet count is high, but Likes aren't, you may have an issue that needs addressing.

 When it comes to Twitter, engagement metrics are the holy grail.
 That is the purpose of running campaigns on the platform: to foster quality relationships with your target audience.
 If people are reacting to your Tweets, that's a great thing.